Reranking Social Media Feeds: A Practical Guide for Field Experiments: Introduction

 \section{Introduction}

 Social media plays a critical role in forming public opinion and influencing both individual behaviors and societal outcomes~\cite{weeks2017online}.
 Many rely on social media to follow the news and stay informed~\cite{social_media_news_use}.
-Central to this media consumption behavior is the \textit{feed}, which selects and ranks the social media posts that users are exposed to.
-It is the primary interface through which users engage with content, and it is the lens they use to make sense of the world.
-Most major platforms, including Facebook, X (Twitter), and Reddit, rely on their feed to give users a centralized view of relevant content.
+Central to this media consumption behavior is the \textit{feed}, which selects and ranks the social media posts users see.
+It is the primary interface through which platforms direct users’ attention and users engage with content.
+Most major platforms, including Facebook, X (Twitter), and Reddit, rely on their feeds to provide users with a centralized view of relevant content.
 However, in doing so, these platforms must make algorithmic curation choices~\cite{backstrom2016serving}.
-In response, researchers have called for special attention to the impact of these feed algorithms, for example the kinds of content and behaviors that they uprank or downrank.
+In response, researchers have called for special attention to the impact of these feed algorithms, for example, the kinds of content and behaviors that they up-rank or down-rank~\cite{allen2025platform}.
 These design choices are of substantial interest because they may profoundly shape our experiences and beliefs.
 Of particular concern are feed algorithms that aim to maximize user engagement and inadvertently amplify undesirable content, which may exacerbate polarization~\cite{rathje2021out,kubin2021role}, misinformation~\cite{valenzuela2019paradox}, and antisocial behaviors \cite{saurwein2021automated}.
-These questions have remained largely unanswerable to the group of people without personal access to hundreds of millions of users---a group that probably includes you if you are reading this article.